 Wildman Fishing Tours

 Wild about fishing?
-No matter what type of fisherman you classify yourself as, Wildman has you covered with the recent launch of their one-day fishing experiences at Shady Camp on the Mary River.
-Book with an expert guide on its own or pair the adventure overnight at Wildman’s Outback luxury accommodation.
+No matter what type of fisher you classify yourself as, Wildman Fishing Tours has you covered with the recent launch of their one-day fishing experiences at Shady Camp on the Mary River.
+Book with an expert guide for a day trip or pair the adventure overnight at Wildman’s Outback luxury accommodation.
 Matt Moran, one of Australia’s best-known celebrity chefs, recently visited Wildman Wilderness Lodge where he sampled some of the local delicacies, including wild-caught barramundi.

-And lucky last, Cooinda Lodge in Kakadu hits the mark with its new fully air-conditioned glamping tents, comfortably fitted out with a locally inspired décor.
+And lucky last, Cooinda Lodge in Kakadu hits the mark with its fully air-conditioned Outback Retreat glamping tents, comfortably fitted out with a locally inspired décor.

 For more travel inspiration, check out these itinerary ideas.

 Continuez votre navigation